adolliou/euispice_coreg/README.md

 ## Description :

-This package provides tools to co-align an image from an imager with another one (called "reference" image).
-It corrects the pointing information on the FITS header using a cross-correlation algorithm.
-The data you want to align can be either from an imager (i.e. Solar Orbiter/HRIEUV etc.) or a Solar Orbiter/SPICE raster.
-Examples on how to align different types of data are provided below.
+This package provides tools to correct the pointing information on HRIEUV or SPICE FITS files by co-aligning them with an imager with a known pointing (such as L2 FSI 174/304 images corrected with Limb fitting).
+The algorithm cross-correlates both images and shifts the headers parameters (CRVAL1, CRVAL2, CROTA, CDELT1, CDELT2).
+It returns the set of header parameters with the highest correlation coefficient.
+Examples on how to use this package are provided below.

-In addition, the package provides tools to create a synthethic raster from a set of images (FSI 174 for instance), given the timing of the exposures of a SPICE raster taken as a reference.
+In addition, the package provides tools to create a synthethic raster from a set of images (FSI 304 for instance), given the timing of the exposures of a SPICE raster taken as a reference.
 In this way the SPICE raster can be co-aligned with the synthetic raster.

-As the reference imager, it is advised to use one with a full Sun field of view, with Limb fitting previously applied.
-Examples of them are the L2 images from the FSI 174 and 304 imagers on board Solar Orbiter.
-The co-alignment itself is performed using a cross-correlation technique, through the Pearson's coefficient, or the residus method.
-The alignment can be done in the following frames:

 - **Helioprojective**.
-In this case both images will be reprojected into the coordinate frame of the image to align.
-- **Carrington**: Slower, you have to provide the information to build a pixel grid in a carrington frame.
-Required if there is a significant time delay between both instruments, or if they do not share the same spacecraft (HRIEUV and AIA for instance).
-- **Pixels**.
-The algorithm slicing over the image pixels, complitely neglecting the headers information. (experimental)
+The correlation is performed is the Helioprojective frame.
+- **Carrington**: the correlation is performed in a Carrington frame with a grid provided by the user.
+Useful for instance if one want to co-align HRIEUV with an FSI 174 image far in time, or with an imager from a different satellite (e.g. AIA 171).

 ## Installation
 This package is designed to be used in your personal python projects, and to be imported as a standard package.